 the programme for annual production of Project Listings and supporting PLDs.
 (NB this is envisaged as an annual process but could be updated on an ad-hoc basis); and review of progress with proposed and issued Grid Code and/or NETS SQSS derogations.

 Reports and feedback from any Sub Groups of the JPC.

+The formation and progression of a CATO-TO Connection Sub-Group.
+For the procedure instructing the progression and commissioning of CATO-TO connection projects please see STCP 18-5 and STCP 19-7

 Further to the JPC meeting, sub groups of the JPC will meet each quarter to ensure that the governance and principles of investment planning agreed by the JPC is in place across all TO companies.
 It is envisaged that two sub groups may be required, one to discuss issues of investment planning and modelling and a separate sub group to look at the long term placement of outages and associated Operational Assessment.